giggleby/shim/CODING_STYLE.md

 ## Python

-Follow the [Chromium OS Python style guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/styleguide/python.md), which says that Chromium OS code should be "PEP-8 with exceptions".
+Follow the [ChromiumOS Python style guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/styleguide/python.md), which says that ChromiumOS code should be "PEP-8 with exceptions".
 The biggest exceptions are that,

 *   We use `MixedCase` instead of `lower_case` for function names.
 *   We use a 2-space indent instead of a 4-space indent.
-    - The Chomium OS python style guide has changed to 4-space indent, but we are still using 2-space indent in factory projects.
+    - The ChromiumOS python style guide has changed to 4-space indent, but we are still using 2-space indent in factory projects.

 [PEP-8](http://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles) says